ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0221-basics-configuration.md

 var partDescriptionKey = WellKnownKeys.Part.Description;
 {% endhighlight %}

-The class `Configuration` includes all possible attributes for each entity identified by a particular property:
+The class `Configuration` includes all possible attributes for each entity in a particular property:

 <img src="/PiWeb-Api/images/configuration-schema.png" class="img-responsive center-block">